Server-Eye/helpers/ServerEye.Powershell.Helper/readme.md

 ## How to install
 The module should be installed directly from the Microsoft Powershell Gallery (https://www.powershellgallery.com/).

-If you are running PowerShell 5 or higer you can use the ```Install-Module``` command without further setup.
+If you are running PowerShell 5 or higher you can use the ```Install-Module``` command without further setup.

-If you use PowerShell 3 or 4, please follow the instructions at http://go.microsoft.com/fwlink/?LinkID=746217&clcid=0x409 to install the needed Extension.
+If you use PowerShell 3 or 4, please follow the instructions at http://go.microsoft.com/fwlink/?LinkID=746217&clcid=0x409 to install the required extension.

 Now install the Module:
 ```powershell